pivotal/docs-tas-adapter/install.md

    user_certificate_expiration_warning_duration: "USER-CERT-EXPIRY-WARNING-DURATION"
    ```

+   Where:

-   Where `USER-CERT-EXPIRY-WARNING-DURATION` is the duration beyond which users are warned to use short-lived certificates for authentication.
-Defaults to 168 hours.
+   - `USER-CERT-EXPIRY-WARNING-DURATION` is the duration beyond which users
+   are warned to use short-lived certificates for authentication.
+Default is
+   168 hours.
 This value must be specified as a time duration in hours.
+For
-For example, "168h", not "7d".
+   example, "168h", not "7d".

 ## <a id="install-adapter"></a>Install Application Service Adapter